Seahawks notes: Brandon Shell held out of practice due to close contact; Greg Olsen will miss 49ers game

 The Seahawks pulled starting right tackle Brandon Shell out of practice Friday after it was learned he had close contact with someone who had tested positive for COVID-19.

-Coach Pete Carroll told the media during a Zoom session Friday that Shell did not test positive and it was unclear if he would have to go on the league’s Reserve/COVID-19 list.
+Coach Pete Carroll told the media during a Zoom session after practice Friday that Shell did not test positive and it was unclear if he would have to go on the league’s Reserve/COVID-19 list.

 Shell was listed as a limited participant in practice Friday, and then added to the team’s injury report as questionable due to both an ankle injury and non-injury related reasons.
+He had not been on the initial game status report.

-Shell has missed four of the last five games with a sprained ankle but had recovered well enough from that to return to play Sunday against the 49ers (he suited up against the Rams but did not play).
+Shell has missed four of the past five games with a sprained ankle but had recovered well enough from that to return to play Sunday against the 49ers (he suited up against the Rams but did not play).

-“He’s tested negative and all of that, but we’re just monitoring it to make sure he’s okay, so he wasn’t out (on the field) today,” Carroll said. “…. it’s a developing situation we’ve got to figure out.
-He’s tested clear but somebody that he’s worked with hasn’t.
+“He’s tested negative and all of that, but we’re just monitoring it to make sure he’s okay, so he wasn’t out (on the field) today,” Carroll said. ” … It’s a developing situation we’ve got to figure out.
+He’s tested clear, but somebody that he’s worked with hasn’t.
 (Someone) outside of the program.
 So we’ve just got to make sure he’s okay.
 We don’t know.
-I don’t know what to tell you about that other than that,
+I don’t know what to tell you about that other than that.”

-The Seahawks have not had any players test positive but had to place defensive tackle Bryan Mone on the COVID-19 list due to a similar close contact situation.
-Mone was on Injured Reserve at the time with an ankle injury so it did not impact his playing status.
+The Seahawks have not had any players test positive this season but had to place defensive tackle Bryan Mone on the COVID-19 list on Dec.
+5 due to a similar close-contact situation.
+Mone was on Injured Reserve at the time with an ankle injury so it did not impact his playing status and he has since returned.

-If Shell were to go on the list he would have to remain there for at least five days from when the player was last in contact with infected person.
+If Shell were to go on the list he would have to remain there for at least five days dating back to when he was last in contact with the infected person.

 If Shell can’t play Sunday against the 49ers then Cedric Ogbuehi would again start at right tackle as he has the past two weeks.